MottainaiCI/lxd-compose-docs/site/content/docs/concepts/_index.md

 and where the environment is initialized with all the *variables* of the project.
 These *hooks* could be executed in different phases of the deployment and based on the choice of the flags.

+{{< hint info >}}
+At the moment, the execution of hooks and the creation of the containers is sequential but in the next releases will be integrate a Directed Acyclic Graph (DAG) management of the hooks/tasks for parallel deploy or complex scenarios.
+{{< /hint >}}